devdomnk/cutup/README.md

-# cutup
+# Cutup
-Personal coding project, 3d-printing online shop, built with React, Stripe and Firebase
+A personal coding project of a 3D-Printing online shop named CutUp, built with React | Firebase | Stripe